DRINKING FROM THE WELL

 Grief enters our lives through many gateways - whether personally through broken dreams, relationship conflicts, economic insecurity, bereavement, trauma, chronic illness, or collectively through our shared sense of fear, outrage, sorrow, despair and overwhelm at the levels of environmental devastation and social injustice in our world.
 Often the passage through grief feels too difficult to navigate alone, which reveals an inner knowing.
 Many traditional cultures understand the wisdom of creating communal rituals of remembrance, mourning, and praise of life in order to connect with and metabolize grief in a safe and sacred way.
 Honoring and releasing our sorrows in community strengthens our hearts and souls, and increases our capacity to respond to life with courage, compassion, and wisdom.

 Through the ancient sacred tools of ritual, rhythm, music, movement, poetry, song and alchemical empathy we will create a safe container from which to travel deeply into the places of grief we are carrying and attend to what is asking for our loving presence.
-This daylong event is inspired by the traditional village grief rituals of the Dagara tribe of Burkina Faso, West Africa, brought to the West by Dagara healers Malidoma and Sobonfu Somé, and draws richly from the writing and teachings of Francis Weller, Michael Meade, Martin Prechtel, and Joanna Macy.
+This daylong event is inspired in part by the traditional grief rituals of the Dagara tribe of Burkina Faso, West Africa, brought to the West by Dagara healers Malidoma and Sobonfu Somé, and also draws richly from the writing and teachings of Francis Weller, Michael Meade, Martin Prechtel, and Joanna Macy.
 When we gather together in community to connect with, share and transform the energy of our losses and sorrows we cultivate renewed strength, vitality and gratitude to guide and support us through these challenging and turbulent times.

 Lara Lwin Treadaway weaves group ritual, earth-based ceremony, poetry, music, song, storytelling, and ways of council to guide and support healing and transformation in community.
 She believes that sacred grief work, ancestral healing, earth reconnection, and the creative arts are pathways to restoring deep belonging within ourselves, between each other, and with the other-than-human world.
 Lara's personal story includes many rough initiations through grief, loss, and trauma, leading to a hard-won respect for the alchemical journey of transmuting pain into medicine for the world.